 The current Gatehouse at the Talbot Road entrance is no longer manned although there will still be a security presence between the hours of 7pm and 7am stationed within the Pavilion Reception.

-Unless you have bought a permit with your membership, parking will now be paid for from Pay on Foot Machines that have been installed by the main entrance on Talbot Road and within the Indoor Cricket Centre reception, entrance located on Car Park 4.
+Unless you have bought a permit with your membership, parking will now be paid for from Pay on Foot Machines that have been installed by the main entrance on Talbot Road and within the Trafford Cricket Centre reception, entrance located on Car Park 4.

 Please note that this system may be suspended for certain matches where parking may be limited, and different match day charges may apply – please click on the ‘News’ link at the top of the page where you will find the relevant Spectator Guide prior to each match.